ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 Seems to be due to the console buffer.
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 increase
 ### Note
+Stack size increased from 1150 to 1170.

 ## Commit #646
 ### Hash